Another 6.6 million Americans filed for unemployment benefits last week

 How bad can it get?

-The recoveries from both those downturns were painfully slow, dragging on for years.
-Economists are hoping the recovery from this downturn will be faster, but ultimately, that will depend on when the coronavirus outbreak is contained.
+Still, economists are hoping the recovery from this downturn will be faster than the long drawn-out recoveries from the Great Recession and Great Depression.
+But ultimately, that will depend on when the coronavirus outbreak is contained.

 Aid from the government